Bor (Tachov District)

 Bor (Haid) is a town in Tachov District in the Plzeň Region of the Czech Republic.
-It has about 4,900 inhabitants.
+It has about 4,800 inhabitants.
+The town is located on the stream Výrovský potok in the Podčeskoleská Hills.
+Bor is an industrial town, which is home to two large producers of automotive parts.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Bor is the neo-Gothic Bor Castle.

 Administrative division

 Bor consists of 22 municipal parts (in brackets population according to the 2021 census):